7 Signs It’s Time to Replace Your Roof

 Best practices state you should spot check your roof twice a year, typically in the fall and spring.
 How often you’ll need a full inspection depends on what your roof is made of.
-Different roofing materials decay at different rates, so composite, asphalt, and wooden shingles usually need a professional inspection every three years, whereas a tile roof may need one every five years.
+Different roofing materials decay at different rates.
+Composite, asphalt, and wooden shingles usually need a professional inspection every three years, whereas a tile roof may need one every five years.

 That said, these factors may prompt you to call a professional and get your roof replaced.
-(Bonus: doing so will likely reduce your home insurance costs.)
+(Bonus: Doing so can reduce your home insurance costs.)

 The age of your roof is a good starting point to determine when it’s due for a replacement.
-Experts usually say a roof should last about 20 years, but that also depends on the composition of the roof.
-For example, this is the typical longevity of the following roofing materials:
+Experts usually say a roof should last about 20 years, but that also depends on the surface material of the roof, the climate in your area, and how well you maintain it.

 Your shingles should lie flat against the roof.
 If they are curling, buckled, or damaged, your roof is showing signs of substantial wear.